North Coast Water Board Program Priorities

 - Work with other Agencies, NGOs, Tribal Governments, and the public to foster collaborations and support monitoring and data collection efforts.

-- Integrate SWAMP program elements into permit monitoring requirements and coordinate with staff to support programmatic monitoring and assessment.
+- Integrate SWAMP program elements into permit monitoring requirements and advise and support permitting staff in developing other monitoring requirements.

-- Develop a Long-Term Monitoring Framework to identify future North Coast Water Board monitoring priorities and efforts.
+- Determine long-term monitoring needs to identify future North Coast Water Board monitoring priorities and efforts.

 - Provide training to field staff.